eltonfan/PushbulletSharp/README.md

 There are examples of how to use the library in the test project included.
 Remember to provide your api key when running the tests.

+For more documentation, check out the [Wiki](https://github.com/adamyeager/PushbulletSharp/wiki).

+Information on the Push Request objects can be found [here](https://github.com/adamyeager/PushbulletSharp/wiki/Push-Request-Objects).

+Information on the Contacts Request objects can be found [here](https://github.com/adamyeager/PushbulletSharp/wiki/Contacts-Request-Objects).

 #### Pushing a Note Example

 	PushbulletClient client = new PushbulletClient("--YOURAPIKEY--");